ddhartma/Sparkify-Project/README.md

 | Submit Upgrade | Thumbs Down | Thumbs Up
 | Upgrade|||

 A dataset of 12GB (provided by Udacity) is the base for this project.
 To tackle such a Big Data task a data deployment on a distributed computing cluster, preferably by using a service like AWS or IBM Cloud, would be beneficial.
-In the following, for prototyping purposes, a small 128MB subset (‘mini_sparkify_event_data.json’) was analysed.
-However, in order to apply the model development to distributed cloud cluster environments in the future, Apache Spark’s DataFrame and Machine Learning techniques were implemented (instead of scikit-learn frameworks for example).
+In the following, for prototyping purposes, a small 128MB subset (‘mini_sparkify_event_data.json’) was analyzed.
+However, in order to apply the model development to a scaled-up, distributed cloud cluster environment in the future, Apache Spark’s DataFrame and Machine Learning techniques have already been implemented (instead of scikit-learn framework for example).

 A user who churned submitted a **Submit Downgrade** or **Cancellation Confirmation** event.